vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Siren's Sonata.md

 ### Prescriptions and Spiked Drinks
 Sonata is starting to roll out in local, smaller pharmacies under a different name: Sirenonazepam (Generic Lullaby) A benzodiazepine class drug given for people with insomnia and other sleep related issues.
-"It's just a safer sleeping pill.
-It is"
+"It's just a safer sleeping pill, really."
-Someone has been caught slipping tablets into drinks at bars.
-It's Sonata All clues lead to Mission Pharma being distributers.
+Someone has been caught slipping the tablets into drinks at bars.
+Taking an overdose of sirenonazepam or taking alcohol or other CNS depressants with sirenonazepam may lead to **breathing problems and unconsciousness**.
+Some signs of an overdose include: clumsiness or unsteadiness, confusion, severe drowsiness, low blood pressure, unusual dullness or feeling sluggish, and troubled breathing.
+All clues lead to Mission Pharma being distributers.
 ### Developed by Helix Labs, produced in unmarked warehouses
 Under a cover company: Mission Pharmaceuticals, a pop up lab on Mission St.